foss-xtensa/amazon-freertos/lib/FreeRTOS/portable/XCC/Xtensa/readme_xtensa.txt

 FreeRTOS for Xtensa configurable processors requires the following minimum processor configuration options:

 - Timer interrupt option with at least one interruptible timer.
 - Interrupt option (implied by the timer interrupt option).
-- Exception Architecture 2 (XEA2).
-Please note that XEA1 is NOT supported.
+- Exception Architecture 2 (XEA2) (Neither XEA1 nor XEA3 is supported).
-  All 'Diamond', 'Xtensa 6', 'Xtensa LX' and 'Xtensa LX2' processors and most 'Xtensa T1050' processors are configured with XEA2.
-All Diamond processor cores meet these requirements and are supported.

 Minimal support for certain evaluation boards is provided via a board independent XTBSP API implemented by a board specific library distributed